What types of jobs are available?

 - Travel medical insurance before you travel.
 You'll want to make sure you have coverage and we can name some affordable options.

 - Support funds.
 Within the visa application you may be asked to show that you have support funds of $5,000 AUD.

 You’ll want to arrive on the date listed on the website.
 If you arrive a day or two earlier, we can arrange accommodations for your first couple of nights.
-The programs begin on specific dates (see below).
+The programs begin on specific dates in Sydney and Melbourne.
 Many participants purchase a one-way ticket initially, allowing ultimate flexibility.
 The only time we would not recommend arriving is during the December holiday season and the first few days of the new year (about Dec 20 - Jan 4).
-You do not have to stick to a specific end date either.
-We'll ask for your best estimate so that we know when to send your alumni materials but if you decide to change this while you're in the country it's totally fine.
+You don’t have to stick to a specific end date either.
+We’ll ask for your best estimate so that we know when to send your alumni materials but if you decide to change this while you’re in the country it’s totally fine.